oliviaAB/viewpoly/cran-comments.md

 - Github actions (macOS-latest release)
 - Github actions (ubuntu-20.04 release)
 - Github actions (ubuntu-20.04 devel)
+- R-hub (Ubuntu Linux 20.04.1 LTS, R-release, GCC)
+- R-hub (Fedora Linux, R-devel, clang, gfortran)

 ## R CMD check results

 0 errors | 0 warnings | 1 note

 There are one NOTE that appeared when running some checks.
 One of the directories containing example files exceeds 1Mb.
 It has a total of 4.5Mb.
+The examples are important to users explore the app features and file format before input their own data.

 * This is a new release.